 Unlike celebrity influencers, the cost of using Nano and Micro-influencers are low and have little interest in monetary outlays.
 Nano and Micro Influencers are focused on creating highly valued content that deeply targets their niche.

-Thus, Micro-influencers should now be a part of any influencer marketing strategy for 2020, as their presence and impact continues to grow exponentially.
+Thus, Micro-influencers be a part of any influencer marketing strategy for 2020, as their presence and impact continues to grow exponentially.
 As a matter of fact, their engagement levels are 85% higher than influencers with 100,000 followers or more, as more followers means lower levels of engagement.

 Therefore Micro-influencers have lower cost, higher engagement and greater opportunities for brands to take advantage of.